Ilya114/Box64Droid/README.md

 First you need to install [Termux](https://github.com/termux/termux-app/releases/download/v0.118.0/termux-app_v0.118.0+github-debug_arm64-v8a.apk) and [Termux-x11](https://raw.githubusercontent.com/Ilya114/Box64Droid/main/apps/app-debug.apk).
 After installing them, just copy and paste in Termux this command then when Box64Droid install: `curl -o install https://raw.githubusercontent.com/Ilya114/Box64Droid/main/scripts/install && chmod +x install && ./install`

-If you have Mali, PowerVR or Adreno below 616 you can use rootfs with VirGL (Not stable and much games maybe not working): `curl -o install-virgl https://raw.githubusercontent.com/Ilya114/Box64Droid/main/scripts/install-virgl && chmod +x install-virgl && ./install-virgl`

-If you have root, you can use chroot version instead of proot: `curl -o install-root https://raw.githubusercontent.com/Ilya114/Box64Droid/main/scripts/install-root && chmod +x install-root && ./install-root`

-## How to start Box + Wine?
+## How to start Box64 + Wine?

-After the installation is completed, type `start-box`, starting script will start Termux-X11 and show start menu.
+After the installation is completed, type `box64droid --start`, starting script will start Termux-X11 and show start menu.

 You can also use Input Bridge, install 0.1.9 apk then just run app in Android and in Wine from start menu,